vladimir-avetian/vladimir-avetian.github.io/research.md

 ### Research in progress

-  - Economics of Carpooling: Evidence from BlaBlaCar
+  - Economics of Carpooling: Evidence from BlaBlaCar (with Shahmeer Mohsin and Dianzhuo Zhu)

-  - Ideas in Motion: Impact of Russian Literature
+  - Ideas in Motion: Impact of Russian Literature (with [Sultan Mehmood](https://sites.google.com/view/sultan-mehmood/home))